Bite-sized Learning: Small, Short and Focused

 Break down your content

-One of the main steps in increating microlearning is breaking down the content into small bites.
-Microlearning is designed to avoid the cognitive overload that can happen when too much material is delivered to students all at once, and it supports Hattie and Yates’s (2014) claim that learning new material/skills distributed across several spaced short sessions, is more effective than a single longer session in retaining information.
-The idea here is to introduce new information, immediately revisit it and actively use the material/concepts/skills in order to engage students, deepen understanding and move it to long-term memory.
-Microlearning happens when we create micro activities for students to engage with, these can be used to start a class or unit, reinforce difficult concepts, revisit information in different ways, to end a class or unit.
+When creating microlearning, one of the main steps is breaking down the content into small bites.
+Microlearning is designed to avoid cognitive overload by delivering material in short, focused bursts.
+It has been shown to be more effective than longer sessions for retaining information and learning new material/skills, as supported by Hattie and Yates’s (2014) research.
+The goal is to introduce new information, immediately revisit it, and actively use the material to engage students and deepen their understanding, ultimately moving the information into long-term memory.
+Microlearning is achieved by creating micro activities for students to engage with.
+These activities can be used to start a class or unit, reinforce difficult concepts, revisit information in different ways, or end a class or unit..

 When creating micro activities, it is important to keep them focused, small, and short:

-• Keep it small.
-Content should be broken down into smaller units containing micro activities which can be followed by short comprehension checks or low-stakes quizzes.
+• Keep it small: Content should be broken down into smaller units containing micro activities that can be followed by short comprehension checks or low-stakes quizzes.

-• Length.
-Micro activities should be kept short.
-Each micro-activity typically takes the learner less than 5 mins to complete on their own, and less than 10 minutes for group activities.
-By doing this, it forces us to focus on the most essential must-know information and what is the ok-to-eliminate information.
+• Keep it short: Micro activities should be kept short, typically taking learners less than 5 minutes to complete on their own and less than 10 minutes for group activities.
+This approach forces instructors to focus on the most essential must-know information and identify what can be eliminated.

 Examples of short micro activities:

-In microlearning, you want to break down your content and engage students in a variety of micro-activities.
-Some examples of micro activities are:
+When implementing microlearning, it is important to engage students with a variety of short micro activities.
+Some examples of micro activities include

-• Think-Pair-Share (5 minutes for think and pair and 5 minutes for share)
+• Think-Pair-Share (5 minutes for thinking and pairing, and 5 minutes for sharing)

-• Jigsaw (5 minutes for invisual reading, 5 minutes for discussing with your groups, and then 10 minutes to explain to other groups)
+• Jigsaw (5 minutes for individual reading, 5 minutes for group discussion, and 10 minutes for explaining to other groups)

-• Mini lecture/ watching a video (5 minutes)
+• Mini-lecture or watching a video (5 minutes)

 • Rotating stations (5 to 10 minutes at each station)

-A great resource is a paper titled “Mindful Moments: 50 Micro-Activities for Energizing the College Classroom” which discusses 50 techniques for engaging students in classroom learning.
-The activities are divided into different categories including 5 minute papers, visual learning, critical thinking, assessment, encouraging student interaction, discussion and debate, and pop culture.
-Assessment here should be “for learning” not “of learning.”
-This means that you provide low-stakes mini assessments to help students improve their learning and do better.
-These assessments can intersect with class activities, or not.
-Either way, they should be meaningful, short but challenging, and followed immediately by feedback.
-Feedback is important at this stage to reinforce knowledge, correct misunderstandings and thus influence learning.
+A useful resource for implementing micro activities is the paper titled “Mindful Moments: 50 Micro-Activities for Energizing the College Classroom”.
+This paper provides 50 techniques for engaging students in classroom learning, categorized into 5 minute papers, visual learning, critical thinking, assessment, encouraging student interaction, discussion and debate, and pop culture.
+Assessments in microlearning should be “for learning,” providing low-stakes mini-assessments to help students improve their learning.
+These assessments should be short but challenging and followed by feedback to reinforce knowledge, correct misunderstandings, and influence learning.

 Summary

-Microlearning or bite-sized learning are teaching strategies to engage students with content in small, very focused chunks.
-In live online or onsite class, think how you could break up lecture time every 15 to 20 minutes.
-In asynchronous class, think how you could divide your content in small chunks followed by micro activities.
-Microlearning environments are designed using digestible content to allow information to move from short term to long-term memory.
-The goal is not just to engage students in small micro activities, but to also help them to eventually retain information.
-So just remember, keep it small, short and focused, and those micro steps will lead to macro results!
+Microlearning, also known as bite-sized learning, is a teaching approach that involves presenting content in small, focused chunks to engage students.
+In a live online or onsite class, consider breaking up lecture time every 15 to 20 minutes.
+For asynchronous classes, divide content into small chunks and follow them with micro activities.
+Microlearning environments use easily digestible content to help information move from short-term to long-term memory.
+The aim is not only to engage students in small activities but also to help them retain information in the long run.
+So, remember to keep it brief, concise, and focused, and those micro steps will eventually lead to macro results!

 EDITOR'S NOTE: Temple's tool for recording and sharing "bite-sized" video content is Panopto.